Division of Personnel Home Job Opportunities Home

 What is a Training and Experience Rating?

 In a Training and Experience rating (T&E), or "unassembled examination", an applicant's score and referral order are based on the education, special training, work experience, and related competencies described in the application documents.
 No written test is required.
-Since an applicant's score is based entirely on the information described on the application and accompanying documents, it is important that the employment history, job dates, and duties be very complete and accurate.
+Since an applicant's score is based entirely on the information described on the application and accompanying documents, it is very important that the employment history, job dates, and duties be very complete and accurate.

-Training and Experience scoring procedures are most often used for jobs requiring specific professional training, or specific experience.
+Training and Experience scoring procedures are most often used for jobs requiring specific professional training, or experience.

 Applicants must first meet the minimum training and experience requirements for a job class before their application can be scored.
 These "minimums" are shown in the announcement.
 Very often, alternative combinations of training and experience are acceptable.